 Tails, The Amnesic Incognito Live System, version 1.7, is out.

-This release fixes.
+This release fixes numerous security issues.
 All users must upgrade as soon as possible.

 Icedove is currently a technology preview.
 It is safe to use in the context of Tails but it will be better integrated in future versions until we remove Claws Mail.
 Users of Claws Mail should refer to our instructions to migrate their data from Claws Mail to Icedove.

 - Improve the wording of the first screen of Tails Installer.

 - Restart Tor automatically if connecting to the Tor network takes too long. (#9516)

 - Update several firmware packages which might improve hardware compatibility.

 - Update the Tails signing key which is now valid until 2017.